Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: Discussion

 \section{Discussion}

 Our study builds upon the understanding of ICL in Transformer models by exploring connections to associative memory models from computational neuroscience.
 We introduced AMICL, an associative memory model that performs ICL using an approach akin to a single-layer Transformer attention head but with an implied residual stream from the inputs to the values.
+This itself is notable given ICL is not typically seen in single-layer Transformers \citep{olsson2022context} outside of simple linear regression tasks \citep{zhang2024trained,lu2024asymptotic}.
 Inspired by this, we proposed a novel residual stream architecture in Transformers, where information flows directly between attention heads.
 We demonstrate this in a two-layer Transformer, showing increased efficiency in learning on an ICL classification task.
-Moreover, by extrapolating this architecture to a small Transformer-based LM, we illustrated enhanced ICL capabilities are possible on a larger and more naturalistic scale.
+Moreover, by extrapolating this architecture to small Transformer-based language models, we illustrated enhanced ICL capabilities are possible on a larger and more naturalistic scale.